What do you have to do to be able to vote for the Academy Awards? Keep reading and we’ll tell you.

 Documentary: Two director and/or producer credits on theatrical documentary films, at least one in the last five years.

-Executives: A minimum of five years experience at a senior executive level at a company that has been producing and/or distributing theatrical films and has released at least three live-action features of two animated features in that time.
+Executives: A minimum of five years experience at a senior executive level at a company that has been producing, streaming and/or distributing theatrical films and has released at least three live-action features or two animated features in that time.

 Film Editors: A minimum of four “principal position” theatrical film credits, with at least two of them being “single card credits.”